-From 13 December, all stops CityCat services operate daily between The University of Queensland (UQ), St Lucia and Northshore, Hamilton, delivering up to 140 all stops services each week, for residents, commuters and visitors.
+All stops CityCat services operate daily between The University of Queensland (UQ), St Lucia and Northshore, Hamilton.
+These deliver up to 140 all stops services each week, for residents, commuters, and visitors.

-From 13 December, the Express CityCat service provides 145 express services each week (excluding weekends and public holidays).
+The Express CityCat service provides 145 express services each week (excluding weekends and public holidays).
 These services offer faster travel during peak periods.
 Passengers can travel from Guyatt Park to QUT Gardens Point in as little as 18 minutes.
-This service will operate as SpeedyCat until 12 December.

-Council is delivering five more Generation 4 double-decker CityCats to complement and replace five more of the existing vessels nearing the end of their serviceable lifespan.
+Council is delivering three more Generation 4 double-decker CityCats to complement and replace four more of the existing vessels nearing the end of their serviceable lifespan.

 This is all part of our plan to deliver a modern public transport network that represents the evolution of river travel and enhances the passenger experience.

 |CityCat number||CityCat name||Delivery date|

 |CityCat 29 and CityCat 31||To be announced||Between 2023 and 2025|

 - the ability to carry a total of 170 passengers